 Ever since my firstborn started to crawl, I’ve been cleaning toys several times a day.
 You might think I’m a OCD example, but I enjoy tidy room, if not for any other obvious reason, then for my five minutes break (when lucky).

 You see, I love to spend my break drinking a cup of coffee, reading, or just daydreaming in my living room and I don’t like to be disturbed with tons of toys all around me, reminding me on what will happen pretty soon, when my kids wake up.

 Recently, I’ve decided it’s time to take measures and teach my kids to clean up after themselves.
 At least my firstborn.

-You see, here at the countryside, where we live, it’s usual for a woman to take care of the house (and many more) as well as for men to take care of the farm.
-But hey, many women have daughters they can rely on some day.
+You see, here in the countryside, where we live, it’s usual for a woman to take care of the house (and many more) as well as for men to take care of the farm.
+But hey, many women have daughters they can rely on someday.
 I’m not one of them.
 I have two boys and I can already see myself cleaning up by myself, forever.

 Not.
 Going.
 To.
 Happen.

 Village customs, goodbye.

 Here are tips for teaching kids to clean up that have been helping me gain my goal and raise tidy(ier) men: